ense-375-Lab-2025/ENSE-375-Lab/Lab-2/JUnit2.md

 1. Open **VSCode**:
    One the left menu click the Folders icon.

-2. Click Create Java Project
+2. Click Create Java Project.

+3. Selest the Project Type Maven.

-3. Select:
+4. Select:
    - **Archetype**: Choose `maven-archetype-quickstart`
    - **Version**: Use the latest
    - **Group Id**: `com.example`
    - **Artifact Id**: `junit-tutorial`

-4. Choose a folder to save the project.
+5. Choose a folder to save the project.
-5. Select the default 'version'
+6. Select the default 'version'
-6. Confirm your configured properties.
+7. Confirm your configured properties.

 ✅ VSCode will automatically prompt to open the newly created project.